Code-Institute-Submissions/NathRayner-Project1/README.md

 #### Fixes

-I change the color scheme so that it is more friendly for all users.
+- I change the color scheme so that it is more friendly for all users.

+- Was using incorrect code to make one of the index.html photos to disapear on smaller decives, have now changed that code to the correct one.

+- Removed the collapseble nav bar toggler on smaller devices and have changed it so just the icons appear instead

 #### Wireframes